MITGameLab/OpenRelativity/README.txt

 9. Sender Script

 	The Sender script is the other half of the objects that create moving characters.
-It takes a time interval, a velocity, and a receiver's transform.
+It takes the name of a prefab in the Resources/Gameobjects folder, time interval, a velocity, and a receiver's transform.
 On start up it will point the object to look at the receiver, and at every interval specified will create a new Moving Person object.
 The Moving Person object will then move with a velocity specified in the Sender Script until it hits the Receiver2 object.

 Prefabs: